nmandery/photos2kml/README.md

 Convert the geographical information stored in the EXIF data of JPEG images to generate a [KML](https://developers.google.com/kml/) file.

+Features:

-This tool will generate a placemark for each each of the photos which contains geodata as well as a timestamp.
-Additionally a path will be added to the KML which connects all files in the order they were recorded.
+* Generates a placemark for each each of the photos which contains geodata as well as a timestamp.
+* A path will be added to the KML which connects all files in the order they were recorded.
 This is particularly useful to create routes of trips using the photos taken during this time.
+* Optionally the names of places are added by using the reverse geocoding of [http://nominatim.openstreetmap.org](http://nominatim.openstreetmap.org)

-Files without a recording date or without coordinetes will be ignored.
+Files without a recording date or without coordinates will be ignored.

 ## Installation

 You need to have [go](https://golang.org/) installed.
-Then you can install this tool to the current directory by executing
+Then you can install this tool by executing

     go get github.com/nmandery/photos2kml